 The NHL Trade Deadline is officially behind us, and rosters are set as teams jockey for position in the race for the postseason.

-How did each Pacific Division team do at the trade deadline?
+How did each Atlantic Division team do at the deadline?

-Here are trade deadline grades for each team in the Pacific.
+Here are trade deadline grades for each team in the Atlantic.